-    The team selected a subsurface multi-chamber stormwater system rather than the traditional above ground stormwater pond.
+The team selected an underground chamber system rather than the traditional above ground stormwater pond.
 By moving the stormwater BMP underground, the developer was able to maximize land space and eliminate the visually unappealing detention pond.

 The corrugated steel pipe system features two chambers, nicknamed Alpha and Beta.
-Alpha and Beta was installed in an 88′ x 70’ space, wrapped in 6.0oz Nonwoven Geotextile Fabric and backfilled with 3,800 tons of Bluestone gravel.
+Alpha and Beta was installed in an 88′ x 70’ space, wrapped in six-ounce nonwoven geotextile fabric and backfilled with 3,800 tons of Bluestone gravel.

-    During construction, these chambers served as a temporary detention system.
+During construction, the storm chambers acted as a temporary detention system.
 The corrugated steel pipe chambers retained stormwater runoff, allowed for sedimentation and promoted positive drainage.
 Once the site was 80% developed, the bulkheads that separated the chambers were removed.
 At that point, the underground stormwater detention system was converted to a permanent stormwater management system.

 There is now a shared green space over Alpha and a rain garden over Beta.

 Explore More Residential Construction Projects